jtsiomb/nixiedisp/README.md

   4. Find a 12v DC power supply with a barrel jack (2mm center pin), center-positive (`+ -o)- -`), to power the board.
-It doesn't have to be regulated, but it must be able to provide at least about 600mA at 12v.
+It doesn't have to be regulated, but it must be able to provide about 500mA at 12v.
-     (TODO: more accurate current requirements)
+     Typical power consumption is 2-3W.

   5. If you got the git version of this project, you'll need to build the firmware by changing into `fw` and typing `make`.
 You'll need to have